ngx-lib/multiselect/docs_app/content/guide/callbacks.md

 # Callbacks:

-Multiselect have various callbacks/events associated with it as described in [events](https://ngx-lib.github.io/multiselect/guide/events) section.
-In total multiselct has 9 events availbale.
+Multiselect have various callback events associated with it.
+As described in [events](https://ngx-lib.github.io/multiselect/guide/events) section, in total multiselct has 9 events availbale.
 The following example shows how to use simple event of multiselect opening and closing.

 <ms-events></ms-events>